frederikprijck/blog.kwintenp/_posts/2017-08-20-multicasting-operators-in-rxjs.md

 | publishBehaviour()  | <input type="checkbox" checked> | <input type="checkbox" checked> | <input type="checkbox">         | <input type="checkbox">         | <input type="checkbox">         | <input type="checkbox">         |
 | publishLast()       | <input type="checkbox" checked> | <input type="checkbox" checked> | <input type="checkbox">         | <input type="checkbox">         | <input type="checkbox">         | <input type="checkbox">         |

 <nowiki>*Every multicasting operator which is connectable can also have the `refCount` operator applied to.
-In this table however, every operator that has 'Reference counting' checked, has reference counting implicitily applied in the implementation of the operator.</nowiki>
+In this table however, every operator that has 'Reference counting' checked, has reference counting implicitly applied in the implementation of the operator.</nowiki>